Tips for Staying Cool This Summer in Abilene

 Nelson Park Splash Pad

 Nelson Splash Pad has over 2900 square feet of fun to help stay cool.
 It has 26 water features including water canons and a center dump bucket.
 It is located next to Fort Imagination in Nelson Park and offers picnic areas and restrooms.
 For more information about Nelson Park Splash Pad, check out the links below.

 One thing is for sure, the Abilene area has plenty of lakes to help keep you cool in the summer.
 Whether you want to kick back and do some fishing, swim, have a cookout, or just relax, you can definitely find a lake to do just that.
 There are three lakes around Abilene including Lake Fort Phantom, Lake Kirby, and Lake Abilene which is at the Abilene State Park.
 You should also check out Possum Kingdom Lake and Hubbard Creek Reservoir.

 Snow Cones or Shaved Ice

-When it’s hot outside, it’s a good idea to grab something cool to drink or munch on.
-And, there is not much that’s colder than having a snow cone in your hands.
+There is not much that’s colder than having a snow cone in your hands.
 As a kid, we all remember checking out the snow cone stand and tasting all the different flavors – sometimes mixing them all up for some reason.
 You’ll find several snow cone stands on many corners in Abilene.
 I listed a few of them below.

 Ice Cream may pack on the pounds if you eat enough of it, but it’s definitely a way to cool off during the hot summer months in Abilene.
 There are several places in Abilene to get your ice cream fix which I listed below.
 Also, be on the lookout for the ice cream truck which is sure to make it’s rounds through Abilene neighborhoods.